 Figure 2, on the other hand, shows the ground floor of a building with the majority of mesh nodes all within direct radio range of each other due to the dense deployment pattern and so these nodes are all competing for use of the same radio resource.
 How well they fare becomes an interesting question and is a much more useful and answerable version of the original “how many nodes…” question we started with.

 We now appreciate that network node density is an important factor, but it still doesn’t tell us much about capacity or scalability in real terms.
 How those nodes make use of the shared radio spectrum and, more to the point, how efficiently they make use of it is the next issue to consider and is key to understanding the scalability question.

-I’ll seek to illustrate capacity in an idealised, theoretical way, but before I do, it’s necessary to better define what we mean by capacity.
+I’ll seek to illustrate capacity in an idealized, theoretical way, but before I do, it’s necessary to better define what we mean by capacity.
 In the context of a mesh network, ultimately we’re concerned with how much useful work the network can support.
 To put it another way, how many mesh network operations can be successfully carried out in a given time span?
 Examples of network operations might include a message which increases the brightness of a large group of lights, sent by a dimmer switch and sensor readings which inform other building systems that there are people in a room.
 There are other, more academic measurements we could consider, but at the end of the day when we consider capacity and scalability, we’re really interested in how much useful work involving the devices and systems in our building, our network will allow us to accomplish.